|

 the Quebec Nordiques.
 He then coached 4 years with the Memphis RiverKings

-of the Central Hockey League (1994-98) led them to the Eastern Division
+of the Central Hockey League (1994-98) and led them to the Eastern Division

 Championship (1996-97).
 In addition to his collegiate and professional